Lindarose247/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script to display current directory contents, including hidden files (starting with .).
-Use the long format.
+A script to contents of the current directory with user and group IDs displayed numerically